 This ancient city, addressed by Saint Paul in one of his epistles, is the best preserved of its kind in the Eastern Mediterranean.

 Among the essential things to do in Turkey is of course browsing the Turkish bazaars.
 You may not get a bargain, but you can’t beat the banter, especially at Istanbul’s Grand Bazaar.

 Medieval houses, historic mosques and churches, and boutique hotels mingle in this hilltop eyrie, high above the Mesopotamian plain.

-The seemingly unsupported dome of Haghia Sophia is one of the architectural marvels of the world and visiting this landmark should be on everyone's list of things to do in Turkey.
+The seemingly unsupported dome of Hagia Sophia is one of the architectural marvels of the world and visiting this landmark should be on everyone's list of things to do in Turkey.

 Lying just inland from the Black Sea, this glacially sculpted granite mountain range, spangled with dozens of lakes, is Turkey’s premier trekking venue.

 If you are thinking about the best things to do in Turkey, one of the first things that comes to mind is of course visiting hamam.
 The traditional sensual comforts of Turkey, hamams (Turkish baths) make a wonderfully relaxing (and cleansing) way to round off a day’s sightseeing.
 The soapy pleasures of a trip to the hamam are revitalising, and an authentic Turkish experience.

 This unspoiled beach, one of the longest in the Mediterranean, is the perfect coda to a visit of the nearby, eponymous ancient city.